 Rainbow Trout Health Benefits

-Rainbow trout provides 75.9 mg of calcium per four ounces and brown trout 48.7 mg.
+Rainbow trout provides 75.9 mg of calcium per four ounces.
 Calcium is important for blood pressure and the heart.

 - Build and maintain strong bones.